 Health Action International has teamed up with Amref Health Africa, the African Centre for Global Health and Social Transformation (ACHEST), Wemos and the Dutch Ministry for Foreign Trade and Development Cooperation to form the Health Systems Advocacy (HSA) Partnership.

 Health Action International’s role in the Partnership draws upon our research and advocacy expertise.
-We are currently studying the availability and affordability of a number of sexual and reproductive health commodities in Kenyan, Ugandan, Zambian and Tanzanian healthcare facilities.
+In collaboration with our in-country partners, HEPS Uganda, Medicines Transparency Alliance Zambia and Medicines Transparency Alliance Kenya, we are studying the price, availability and affordability of sexual and reproductive health commodities in facilities across Kenya, Uganda, Zambia and Tanzania.
 These commodities include contraceptives, antibiotics for maternal and neonatal sepsis and pneumonia, pre-natal vitamins, pain medicines, and surgical equipment.
-Our research findings will form the basis of our subsequent advocacy work, which will be conducted in collaboration with our in-country partners.
+These findings form the basis of our advocacy work with our in-country partners.

 Year 1 Results – SRH Commodities: Measuring Prices, Availability and Affordability – Kenya